Last updated: 22 March 2021

 How we use your personal information

 We use personal information to help us create, develop, operate, deliver, and improve our products, services and content.
-We may also use your personal information for account and network security purposes, in order to protect our services for the benefit of all our users.
+We may also use personal information for account and network security purposes, in order to protect our services for the benefit of all our users.

 From time to time, we may send important notices through Vire app, such as communications about changes to our terms, conditions, and policies.
 Because this information is important to your interaction with Onmi, you may not opt out of receiving these communications.